 The data demonstrated a clear correlation between pathogenic IgG reduction and the Pemphigus Disease Area Index score improvement (Fig. 11).
-78% (18/23) of patients achieved rapid disease control; median time to disease control for both monotherapy and combination therapy was 14-15 days.
-A fast-clinical remission (CR) was observed in 70% (5/7) of patients receiving an optimized dosing regimen; CR was achieved within 2-10 weeks.
-The optimized dosing regimen was determined to be at least biweekly dosing of efgartigimod in combination with oral prednisone (0.25-0.5mg/kg).
+90% (28/31) of patients achieved rapid disease control; median time to disease control for both monotherapy and combination therapy was 15 and 22 days, respectively.
+Complete clinical remission was observed in 70% (7/10) of the patients receiving an optimized dosing regimen determined to be efgartigimod dosed at least every two weeks in combination with oral prednisone (0.25-0.5 mg/kg), and CR was achieved within 2-13 weeks.
 This data suggested the potential for corticosteroid sparing treatment.
 In addition, an independent data review committee concluded tolerability to be favorable.